Deepeshgodhwani/ReadyReads/README.md

 ## Getting Started

-This project was built using React v 17.0.2, Tailwind CSS and Rest API.
+This project was built using React, Tailwind CSS and Rest API.
 It is a web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites